apache/tvm-rfcs/rfcs/xxxx-collage.md

         OpCallByKindPartitionRule
   ```

-- "Just fuse what I tell you to fuse", using `DFPatterns` to directly select candidates:
+- "Just fuse what I tell you to fuse", using `DFPatterns` to directly select candidates (a new scheme):
   ```
   PrimitivePartitionRule
     OnlyValidPartitionRule